ThomasGRoberts/ITU-Compliance-Assessment-Monitor/README.md

 * An **"A" letter grade** means there there exists a space network license within 0.1 degrees longitude held by a corresponding ITU administration that has been brought into use and features matching characteristics.
 * A **"B" letter grade** means that there exists a space network license within 0.1 degrees longitude held by a corresponding ITU administration that has been brought into use, but its features do not match those of the satellite.
 * A **"C" letter grade** means that there exists a space network license within 0.1 degrees longitude held by a corresponding ITU administration, but it has not yet been brought into use.
-* A **"D" letter grade** means that there exists an early-stage space network license filing (either an Advance Public Information or Coordination Request filing, meaning protected access is not yet granted) within 0.1 degrees longitude held by a corresponding ITU administration.
+* A **"D" letter grade** means that there exists an early-stage space network license filing (i.e. 'A', 'C', 'P', or 'P/Plan/List', meaning protected access is not yet granted) within 0.1 degrees longitude held by a corresponding ITU administration.
 * A **"F" letter grade** means that there are no filings of any kind held by a corresponding ITU administration within 0.1 degrees longitude.

 This letter grade scheme was modeled after the U.S. collegiate 4.0 scale, such that historical compliance can be measured using a traditional grade-point average.